silverludvig/silverludvig/README.md

 ---

-Always eager to learn and take on new challenges in the realms of data engineering, machine learning, and full-stack development.
-Let's connect and build something amazing!
+Always keen to learn and tackle new challenges in the fields of data engineering, machine learning, and Python development.
+Let's connect and build something amazing 😄